siliconchronicles/clock-module/docs/cupl.md

 Notes:
 * The formula above uses the CUPL syntax where `#` means "or", `&` means "and", and `!` means "not".
-* `Q'` is the "next state", `Q` is the current state. `S` is the "set" signal, `R` is "reset".
+* `Q'` is the "next state", and `Q` is the current state. `S` is the "set" signal, and `R` is "reset".
-* You can then read the formula above as "the SR-latch will be high either only if it's being set, or if it was already high and not being reset.
+* You can then read the formula above: "the SR-latch will be high either only if it's being set, or if it was already high and not being reset.

 With that, we can build the following pieces of the CUPL file defining the latches as